SpellarBot/open-data-catalog/datasets/hj2x-85ya.md

 ## Description

 1995-2017.
 Centers for Disease Control and Prevention (CDC).
 State Tobacco Activities Tracking and Evaluation (STATE) System.
-Legislation—Preemption.
+Legislation?Preemption.
 The STATE System houses current and historical state-level legislative data on tobacco use prevention and control policies.
 Data are reported on a quarterly basis.
 Data include information related to summary state preemption of more stringent local laws on advertising, smokefree indoor air, youth access and licensure.

 ## Columns